Current Campus Status

 - Maintaining our health and limiting the spread of COVID-19 is a shared enterprise that will require new norms of behavior in all of our campus spaces.
 Put simply, our ability to come together for learning and residential living requires that we adhere to guidelines for wearing masks and social distancing, among other recommended practices.
 To make this work, we have to work together — to keep everyone healthy.

-To help you understand the implications of our return to campus and how we will conduct the business of the University across all facets of the institution, we have created this Healthy Huskies website, which contains a broad overview of life at USM this fall and answers to frequently asked questions at the department and program level.
+To help you understand the implications of our return to campus and how we will conduct the business of the University across all facets of the institution, we have created this Healthy Huskies website, which contains a broad overview of life at USM this year and answers to frequently asked questions at the department and program level.

 As thorough as we have labored to be in anticipating questions and providing answers, we recognize that there are still issues to resolve and that the pandemic may require that we adapt our policies and practices over time.
 Here are some ways you can pose questions and stay apprised of the latest information: